Before you arrive

 By the end of your first month, you should be able to:

-- Deliver your first meaningful piece of work with manager support.
+- Deliver your first meaningful piece of work with leadership support.

 - Explain your team’s priorities and how your role contributes.